IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

   | IgnoreBlockAlreadyInVolatileDB (RealPoint blk)
   ...
 ```

+Trace messages are either discarded or converted to a representation quickly.
+As the discarded case happens frequently and trace messages are never stored, strictness annotations are of no use, and
+can only make the runtime behavior worse.

 __Traces__ cannot be entered into the tracing system, unless they are accompanied by a matching __Trace__ -- a monadic callback, that expresses the action of tracing of values of that particular type: